 Another interesting feature is the pad trans.
 This is a decent feature for the price point but common.
 Hot Cue lets you set PADs to a point and returns the track to that point, you get up to 8 on a deck.
 Auto loop lets you set a seamless auto loop for different beat amounts.
 Roll which allows you a momentary loop while held down.
 You can also set up a manual loop.
 You can also set up a sample bank for easy access to 8 samples.
 Letting you create and experiment with new beats in the moment.

-The DDJ-SB2 hardware is excellent for it’s price range.
+The DDJ-SB3 hardware is excellent for it’s price range.
 At these ranges you’ll usually find hard plastic buttons.
 But this piece of gear has rubber pads which are much more responsive, quiet and durable than the hard plastic buttons found on cheaper controllers.
 High durability aluminum jog wheels mean it won’t break from overuse.
 These jog wheels are low latency and high accuracy, a perfect combination.
 They’re very easy to scratch with and they work great.
 The software and hardware communication is next level, meaning that even back-spinning and beat juggling sound professional.
 This also sports high and low pass EQ filters to filter out frequency bands on inputs.
 Allowing you to filter fade and easily control the volume and bass filters for mixing.
+The Numark Mixtrack 3 is comparable in these regards, but the SB3 keeps the crown.

-Comparable to Numark Mixtrack Pro 3 and the Denon MC4000 but Pioneer did a home run with the DDJ-SB2 at every metric.
+Pioneer did a home run with the DDJ-SB3 at every metric.
 The price point alone for the quality and the features makes this the top choice for controllers in it’s price range.

 - An outstanding top of the line soundcard, only limited by files and sources.